 DETC currently accredits more than 100 institutions.

 high schools.
 DETC schools are both domestic and foreign-based.

 For a complete listing of DETC institutions, click

 DETC institutions offer a wide range of

-programs and areas of study that are relevant to your
+programs and areas of study for your employees: associate,

 bachelor, master and professional doctorate degree programs;